 Still, this is such a good showcase for Holbrook that you almost wish the movie had been crafted from his perspective from the beginning.
 Over his career, he’s been relegated to villainous roles without the talons to sink into them and television shows that haven’t taken advantage of his gravity and presence.
 This isn’t the movie that will turn him into a more bankable leading figure, but it gives you a window into what that might have looked like.
 He can carry a story like this and hold his ground—McBride oozes a confidence that Seamus can’t match, and it’s hard to tell whether that’s by design or if Holbrook is just leaning deeper into the protective warrior his pathologist has to become.

-Ultimately, that’s what you want from Eight for Silver.
+Ultimately, that’s what you want from The Cursed.
 Its politics and perspectives regarding the slaughter of Romani people are confusing and lack a moral center, but Ellis has found a revitalizing twist on folklore and an enticing platform for his actors.
 He’s figured out a way to grab you and keep you invested, and for a dark (and darkly-colored) movie to premiere without the benefit of an immersive theatrical experience, that counts for something.